Abdul-Subhan24/smart-inventory-system/README.md

 # 🚀 Smart Inventory & Sales Management System

-A **Python-based backend project** demonstrating real-world **Python Developer (0–2 years)** skills including REST APIs, database integration, authentication, and data analysis.
+A **Python-based backend project** demonstrating real-world **Python Developer (0–2 years)** skills including REST APIs, database integration, authentication, and backend data analysis.

 ---

 ## 📌 Project Overview

-The **Smart Inventory & Sales Management System** is a backend application built using **Python and Flask** to manage products, inventory, and sales data.
+The **Smart Inventory & Sales Management System** is a backend application built using **Python and Flask** to manage products and inventory data.

 It follows clean coding practices, modular architecture, and RESTful design principles.
+The application uses **SQLite** for persistence and exposes **REST APIs** for CRUD operations.

-This project is designed to reflect **industry-level expectations for entry-level Python developers**.
+This project is designed to reflect **industry-level expectations for entry-level Python / Backend developers**.

 ---